 Below I like to share my pinpoint summary of the well-known TTS papers which are by no means complete but useful to highlight important aspects of these papers.
 Let's start.

 Phonemes: units of sounds, we pronounce as we speak.
 Necessary since very similar words in the letter might be pronounced very differently (e.g. "Rough" "Though")

 Vocoder: part of the system decoding from features to audio signals.
 Wave is used in Deep Voice at that stage.

 Fundamental Frequency - F0: lowest frequency of a periodic waveform describing the pitch of the sound.

 Autoregressive Model: Specifies a model depending linearly on its own outputs and on a parameter set which can be approximated.

-Query, Key, Value: Key is used by attention module to compute attention weights.
+Query, Key, Value: Key is used by the attention module to compute attention weights.
 Value is the vector stipulated by the attention weights to compute the module output.
-Query vector is the hidden state of the decoder.
+A query vector is the hidden state of the decoder.

 Grapheme: Cool way to say character.

 Error Modes: Sub-optimal status for the attention block where it is not able to escape.